During 2014, research studies at The Christie recruited 1,815 patients.

 We also host a number of clinical trials in rare diseases or rare sub-types of common diseases, which means it often takes some time to identify and recruit the first patient.

 We are currently required to submit data on these two benchmarks to NIHR on a quarterly basis.
-Our most recent submission was June 2019.
-Submitted data is below.
+Our most recent submission was September 2019 and the submitted data is provided below.

 Initiating Clinical Research

-This includes all of our hosted clinical trials where the Date Site Selected falls between the dates given.
+This includes all of our hosted clinical trials where the Date Site Selected falls between 1st Oct 2018 to 30 Sept 2019.

 Delivering Clinical Research

-This includes all of our hosted commercial contract clinical trial closed to recruitment between the dates given.
-This is also known as Time and Target.
+This includes all of our hosted commercial contract clinical trials closed to recruitment between 1st Oct 2018 to 30 Sept 2019.